wesbos/es6-articles/17 - Additional String Improvements.md

 console.log(leftPad(colour)); // '          Royal Blue'
 ```

 There we go.
 See how all these are perfectly right aligned?
-BMW X5 in royal blue, whereas all of this is however much padding we actually need.
 That's a nice little use for repeat.

 ### Very Important